 Our 21st-century lives are full of household and business devices and appliances that need cleaning and maintenance.
-Frankly, we’ve got our hands full, and no one is excited about adding on yet another system that needs care and attention.
+Frankly, we’ve got our hands full, and no one is excited about adding yet another system that needs care and attention.

 However, there are times when a solar system may require maintenance.
 The good news is that many common solar maintenance issues should be covered by an installer’s workmanship warranty or a manufacturer’s equipment warranty.
 So, if things go wrong, you likely won’t be on the hook.

 To give you an idea of what to expect, here are the most common solar maintenance issues that are encountered.
-Drawing on hundreds of commercial and residential service calls, this is the condensed list of five common issues.
+Drawing on hundreds of commercial and residential service calls, this is a condensed list of five common issues.

 The Common Maintenance Issues For Solar Arrays

 Most solar panel installers are well-trained and dedicated to doing things right.
 But no matter how experienced they are, mistakes can happen.
 The most common are typically easy to fix: loose terminals, pinched wires, and leaky conduits.

 Terminals and lugs (the clamps that hold the wires in place and together) may be under-torqued during installation.
 A maintenance team can identify the issue and tighten things up.